avencat/spider/docs/protocol.md

 RPL_QUIT_OK

 **Description:**
-The client send the QUIT command when he wants to disconnect from the server.
+The client sends the QUIT command when he wants to disconnect from the server.
 The client should wait for a RPL_QUIT_OK before closing connection.

 ---